Read next

 By explicitly naming data centres, laboratories and logistics, the government is treating the physical infrastructure of the digital economy as it treats energy or transport: as nationally significant.
 Planning committees have long regarded these facilities as oversised sheds to be hidden at the edge of settlements.
 That instinct now runs counter to national policy.

-To qualify as "well-connected" outside of existing settlements, a station must generally serve a high-productivity area, specifically one of the top 60 Travel to Work Areas by Gross Value Added, and meet strict service frequency tests, typically requiring four departures an hour or a consistent daytime service.
+To qualify as “well-connected” outside existing settlements, a station must generally serve a high-productivity area, specifically one of the top 60 Travel to Work Areas by Gross Value Added, and meet strict service frequency tests, typically requiring four departures an hour or a consistent daytime service.
 Where these criteria are met, the presumption in favour of sustainable development is effectively switched on permanently, provided the scheme meets a minimum medium density of 50 dwellings per hectare.

 This policy direction is likely to change the shape of arguments at committee and appeal.
 It becomes harder to resist station-led schemes solely because they represent change, particularly where housing delivery is failing and where impacts can be mitigated.